MelbaConsuelos/art-community-store/README.md

 Install dependencies with `npm install`

-Run the project with `npm run start`
+Run the project with `npm run dev`

 Please commit your changes using `git cz` to use commitizen for good practices